bagindokemas/SAIKGC/README.md

 # Approximate Consistency Checking (ACC)
 There are two components of approximate consistency checking module.
 First is [TBox Scanner](https://github.com/bagindokemas/meOnJIST2018/blob/master/TBoxScanner.java) and the second is [ABox scanner](https://github.com/bagindokemas/meOnJIST2018/blob/master/ABoxScanner.zip).

+# Bash scripts for integrating the triple producers, and ACC in MapReduce manner

 # Usage
 1. First of all, download all the dataset, uncompress it and put it under Dataset directory.
 2. Download the modified KB2E and materialization service of Hermit [here]().
 Also, download RUMIS tool from [here](https://github.com/htran010589/nonmonotonic-rule-mining).
 Put all these triple producers under TripleProducer directory.